Back to all articles

 GDPR says: This is NOT valid consent.
 Users must actively opt-in.

-What it is: Hiding the "Reject" button, requiring multiple clicks, or using confusing language.
+No. Hiding the "Reject" button, requiring multiple clicks, or using confusing language violates GDPR.

 GDPR says: Withdrawing consent must be as easy as giving it.